fiznool/tomspencer.dev/content/blog/2021-02-27-home-office.md

 ### Desk

 Everything (except me) sits on an [IKEA BEKANT](https://www.ikea.com/gb/en/p/bekant-desk-sit-stand-white-stained-oak-veneer-white-s39282249/) sit/stand desk.
 Purchased in 2015, this is the third incarnation after the motors failed on the previous two.
-Luckily the desk has a 10 year warranty, but it's a real pain to swap out your desk, and so on reliability alone I couldn’t recommend it.
+Luckily the desk has a 10 year warranty, but it's a real pain to swap out your desk, and so on reliability alone I couldn't recommend it.

-One of the best parts of the desk is a customised version of the controller, available on THIS SITE.
-This gives the desk preset memory functionality - pressing the up button a specific number of times will automatically move the desk to the pre-programmed height.
-It’s a small thing that makes a huge difference, and we’ll worth the $50.
-As a nice bonus, the motors haven’t failed since I installed the new controller!
+One of the best parts of the desk is a customised version of the controller, dubbed [Megadesk](https://www.tindie.com/products/gcormier/megadesk/).
+This enhances the desk with memory positions - pressing the up button a specific number of times will automatically move the desk to the pre-programmed height.
+It's a small thing that makes a huge difference, and well worth the $45.
+As a nice bonus, the motors haven't failed since I installed the new controller!

 ### Chair

 My chair is the bargain of the whole setup.
 It's a [Steelcase Leap](https://www.steelcase.com/products/office-chairs/leap/) v1 which someone was selling for £50.
-These retail at £700+ so it’s fair to say I was very happy at picking it up.
+These retail at £700+ so it's fair to say I was very happy at picking it up.

 The Leap replaced my old [IKEA MARKUS](https://www.ikea.com/gb/en/p/markus-office-chair-glose-black-20103101/) chair.
 Similar to the Bose headphones, you get what you pay for - I can sit for hours in the Steelcase without any back pain or numbness, unlike the MARKUS.
-I’m a firm believer of investing in anything that will improve long term health and for me, the chair is THE most important thing.
-If this one breaks, I wouldn’t hesitate to pay full price for a replacement, it’s that good.
+I'm a firm believer of investing in anything that will improve long term health and for me, the chair is THE most important thing.
+If this one breaks, I wouldn't hesitate to pay full price for a replacement, it's that good.

 You might notice the cape adorning the back of the chair - this was a leaving gift from my old colleagues at Mubaloo 🙂